Call for Papers

 Proposals will be judged according to the following criteria:

 - Proposal explains the topic, research questions, methodologies, and historiographic significance in ways that specialists and non-specialists alike can understand.
 (10 points)

 - Proposal presents new findings or revisions of long-held interpretations.
 (10 points)

 - Proposal addresses the conference theme.
 (5 points)

 - Proposal reflects the SMH’s diversity of institutional affiliations, various career paths and ranks, gender, race, and ethnicity.
 (Does not apply to individual submissions) (5 points)

-All submissions must be made through the 2019 SMH Submission Portal at www.smh-hq.org/2019submissions.html.
-One person will need to gather all required information for panel and roundtable submissions and enter the information in the portal in the order of panel chair, papers in the order of presentation, and commentator.
-Individual paper and poster submissions can be made by the individual.
-For questions about the submission process, contact email@example.com.
+All submissions must be made through the 2020 SMH Submission Portal at www.smh-hq.org/2020submissions.html.
+One person will need to gather all required information for panel and roundtable submissions and enter the information in the portal.
+Individual paper and submissions can be made by the individual.
+For questions about the submission process, contact firstname.lastname@example.org.

 All proposals must be submitted by October 1, 2019.
 All accepted presenters, chairs, and commentators must be members of the Society for Military History by December 31, 2019, to be placed on the conference program.